Cassielxd/moduforge-rs/docs/README.en.md

 ### ModuForge Framework Design Philosophy

-- **Extensibility:** ModuForge is designed to be highly extensible, allowing developers to customize the editor's functionality and behavior.
+- **Extensibility:** ModuForge is designed to be highly extensible, allowing developers to customize the runtime's functionality and behavior.
 This includes a plugin system that simplifies adding new features, making any functionality extendable (e.g., history, undo, redo).

-- **Modularity:** The entire framework is broken down into independent modules, each responsible for a specific aspect of the editor, such as the model, state management, command execution, etc. This design allows developers to selectively include modules as needed.
+- **Modularity:** The entire framework is broken down into independent modules, each responsible for a specific aspect of the runtime, such as the model, state management, command execution, etc. This design allows developers to selectively include modules as needed.

 - **Immutable Data:** Uses `im-rs` to ensure the immutability of data structures, providing safe concurrent access and efficient structural sharing.